Civ13/civ13-wiki/index.md

 ### Civilization Mode

-Lead your Civilization from prehistory to the modern era\!
+Lead your Civilization from prehistory to the modern era!

 **RP:** [Civilizations and Nomads](Civilizations_and_Nomads "wikilink")